 Not only does getting involved on campus allow you to meet new friends and build new relationships, but it also allows you to discover more about yourself and your interests.

 Not to mention, there have been studies that indicate students involved on campus have higher grades than those who aren't (crazy, right?).

 4. Attend your classes

-This is for all the students out there, who like myself, enjoy leaving things to the last minute in hopes everything will work out in the end.
-While this method may have worked in high school, it’s important to remember that this is now university and the same method might not work so well.
-I would highly recommend when given an assignment, to get it done as soon as possible so it’s one less thing to worry about!
+This is for all the students who, like me, enjoy leaving things to the last minute in hopes that everything will work out in the end.
+While this method may have worked in high school, it’s important to remember that this is now university; the same approach will not work so well.

 6. Seek help when you need it